 When Schedule H must be filed

-Your tax return must include Schedule H only if you pay any single employee at least $2,000 in the current tax year, or cash wages to all household employees totaling $1,000 or more during any three-month calendar quarter during either the current or previous tax year.
+Your tax return must include Schedule H only if you pay any single employee at least $2,100 in the 2019 tax year, or cash wages to all household employees totaling $1,000 or more during any three-month calendar quarter during either the current or previous tax year.
 Although you're not required to withhold federal income tax from a household employee's wages, you must file Schedule H if you do withhold tax for an employee who requests it.

 When you use TurboTax to prepare your taxes, we’ll ask you simple questions about your situation and use your answers to fill in the appropriate tax forms.